Guy Martin: Writing

-Martin has written three books about his life, releasing his autobiography, Guy Martin: My Autobiography, on 8 May 2014.
-It reached No. 1 in the Sunday Times bestseller list and remained there for at least six weeks, and eventually became the second best selling autobiography of 2014.
+Martin has written three books about his life.
+Guy Martin: My Autobiography, published on 8 May 2014, reached No. 1 in the The Sunday Times bestseller list and remained there for at least six weeks, and eventually became the second best selling autobiography of 2014.
 This was followed by Guy Martin: When You’re Dead, You’re Dead, released on 22 October 2015, and covering the previous year in diary format, from the 24-hour Solo World Mountain Bike Championship to the Isle of Man TT.
 It was listed No. 1 in Amazon's sales figures for celebrity autobiographies in November 2015, with his main autobiography being No. 10.
 October 2016 saw the release of Guy Martin: Worms to Catch featuring Martin's thoughts on the past year and upcoming challenges.
 He has subsequently published further titles, We Need to Weaken the Mixture (2019) and Dead Men Don't Tell Tales (2022).

 Martin is also listed as the author of companion books for some of his television shows: How Britain Worked, published on 4 October 2012 and Speed, published on 1 December 2013.

-Martin also writes for the driving section of The Sunday Times newspaper.
+Martin also writes for the driving section of The Sunday Times.
 He has written reviews of the 2015 Aston Martin Vanquish Carbon, the 2015 Range Rover Sport SVR, the 2015 Ford Transit L2 H2, and the 2016 Ford Mustang V8 GT, as well as writing about his own Volvo Vöx and his Wall of Death show.